-- Where an application is made by a national or regional body applying on behalf of a local branch for a specific local project or for the local aspects of a national project, financial information, including budgets and financial statements, must be provided for the local branch or the local project.
-Details of the way in which the local community will benefit, including numbers of people, should also be provided.
+8.2 Where an application is made by a national or regional body applying on behalf of a local branch for a specific local project or the local aspects of a national project, financial information, including budgets and financial statements, must be provided for the local branch or the local project. details of the way in which the local community will benefit, including numbers of people, should be provided.

-To provide funding which would assist in enabling disadvantaged students to take an active role in the organisation’s core activities.
+9.1 The purpose is to provide funding which will enable disadvantaged students to take an active role in the organisation’s core activities.
 Core activities are defined as those activities in which all students participate.
 The use of such funding is at the discretion of the head of education within the organisation.

-9.4.1 The funding formula is based on the March roll, with a minimum amount of $600 and decile rate weighting as below.
+9.3 Principal’s Discretionary Fund: The schools funding formula is based on the March roll, with a minimum amount of $600 and decile rate weighting as below.
 The following exceptions apply;